Important COVID-19 travel guidance

-If you wish to extend your stay while you are in Brazil you should apply to the Federal Police for an extension.
+If you wish to extend your stay while in Brazil, you should apply to the Federal Police for an extension.
 If you overstay your visa, you are likely to be given notice to leave the country at your own expense and you may be fined or deported.

 Your passport should be valid for a minimum period of 6 months from the date of entry into Brazil.

 The Brazilian immigration authorities often require dual British/Brazilian nationals visiting Brazil to travel on Brazilian (rather than British) passports.